-- 1.2.3 This Policy was approved by the Council on the [date].
-It shall be effective from the [date] and shall remain in effect for five years; The Policy will be reviewed at the end of this period, but may also be subject to review in response to changes in regulation or guidance or other relevant significant issues which necessitate a review of Policy. - 1.2.4 The main legislation and guidance referred to in this policy is: - 1.
+- 1.2.3 This Policy was approved by the Council on the 17th June 2021 and shall be effective from the 18th June 2021 and shall remain in effect for five years; The Policy will be reviewed at the end of this period, but may also be subject to review in response to changes in regulation or guidance or other relevant significant issues which necessitate a review of Policy. - 1.2.4 The main legislation and guidance referred to in this policy is: - 1.
 Local Government (Miscellaneous Provisions) Act 1976 (the 1976 Act) - 2.
 Town Police Clauses Act 1847 (The 1847 Act) - 3.
 Department for Transport Statutory & Private Hire Vehicle Standards July 2020 (DfT guidance) - 4.
 Chelmsford Hackney Carriage By-Laws